 Online Academy Conditions of Sale

-UCEM Courses Limited a company registered in England, company number 2169181 is a wholly owned subsidiary of University College of Estate Management, a charity registered in England and Wales registration number 313223.
-Registered office address: Horizons, 60 Queen’s Road, Reading RG1 4BS
+UCEM : is a Royal Charter company incorporated and registered in England and Wales with company number RC000125 and charity number 313223.
+Registered office address: Horizons, 60 Queen’s Road, Reading RG1 4BS.

 ONLINE ACADEMY: means the sales and fulfilment service provided by UCEM Courses limited.